Temple denial: Governments

 Prime Minister Jean Castex of France read a speech on behalf of President Emmanuel Macron to the Representative Council of Jewish Institutions in France (CRIF) and said "I am concerned about the United Nations resolution on Jerusalem which continues to deliberately and against all evidence remove Jewish terminology from the Temple Mount.
 You know my attachment to Jerusalem, where I went several times as President or before becoming one.
 Jerusalem is the eternal capital of the Jewish people, I have never stopped saying that.
 This in no way precludes recognizing and respecting the attachment of other religions to this city, and it is in this spirit that I myself walked through the Old City in 2020 and visited each of the Holy Places".

 Other Islamic figures

-Not all Islamic scholars accept Temple denialism.
+Many Islamic scholars oppose Temple denialism.
 Imam Abdul Hadi Palazzi, leader of the Italian Muslim Assembly and a co-founder and a co-chairman of the Islam-Israel Fellowship, quotes the Quran to support Judaism's special connection to the Temple Mount.
 According to Palazzi, "[t]he most authoritative Islamic sources affirm the Temples".
 He adds that Jerusalem is sacred to Muslims because of its prior holiness to Jews and its standing as home to the biblical prophets and kings David and Solomon, all of whom he says are sacred figures also in Islam.
 He claims that the Quran "expressly recognizes that Jerusalem plays the same role for Jews that Mecca has for Muslims".
 Furthermore, both classical Islamic literature and Muslims' scripture recognize the existence of the Temple – albeit as the "Farthest Mosque" rather than Beyt al-Maqdis – and its importance to Judaism.